Best practices and reference architectures for VPC design

 • Performance: Introducing a single VM-based chokepoint into the fully horizontal scalability attributes of a VPC network goes against cloud design methodologies.
 To mitigate this, you can place multiple network virtual appliances (NVAs) into a managed instance group behind an internal passthrough Network Load Balancer.

 To account for these factors in high-scale requirement architectures, push security controls to your endpoints.
 Start by hardening your VMs and using Google Cloud firewall rules.
-This strategy can also involve introducing host-based endpoint inspection agents that do not change the forwarding architecture of your VPC network through multiple network interface VMs.
+This strategy can also involve introducing host-based endpoint inspection agents that don't change the forwarding architecture of your VPC network through multiple network interface VMs.

 For an additional example of this configuration, see the Stateful L7 firewall between VPC networks reference architecture.